airmash-refugees/tutorial/README.md

 primary / backup websockets. the backup gives a 50% reduction in chance of critical message being delayed by TCP "retransmit timer". describe which messages are sent using both vs. just primary

+messages are encoded in binary using a pretty cool custom encoding. in js they are represented as objects with nice named properties, on the wire they're junk

+client ignores message ids it doesn't know about, so some extension is possible without breaking starmash

 ## Clock